 What other activities are you engaged in besides dancing?

 I love school and it is important that I keep my grades up.
-I am a member of the Junior Beta Club and also Youth In Government.
-I am also active in my church.
+Also, I am a member of the Junior Beta Club and Youth In Government.
 In my free time, which honestly isn’t often, I love to play tennis.

 Tell us how you balance your academics and your extracurricular activities…